wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## When
 - The default mode is ALWAYS always, by default, UNLESS it is overridden by the social mode.
 - The social mode overrides the default mode ONLY when required to do so by the tribal narrative fiction.
-Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is HIGHLY CONTEXTUAL.
+Since every tribe has its own unique and distinctive narrative fiction, when this mode kicks in is only in very particular contexts that are VERY SPECIFIC TO THE TRIBE.

 ## What
 - default mode: n/a